 No emission reduction calculations have been undertaken for AQMAs 1 and 5, as NO2 concentrations within these AQMAs are meeting the objective.
-Our 2016 Annual
+Our 2016 Annual https://uk-air.defra.gov.uk/assets/documents/reports/aqeg/nd-summary.pdf

-&lt;sup>17 https://uk-air.defra.gov.uk/assets/documents/reports/aqeg/nd-summary.pdf

-Status Report recommends that we proceed to a detailed assessment, with a view to revoking AQMA 5, due to several years compliance.
+Status Report recommended that we proceed to a detailed assessment, with a view to revoking AQMA 5, due to several years compliance.
 In contrast, due to proposals for a managed motorways scheme along the M1 motorway in Barnsley, we await further information on the air quality impact of this scheme, before we proceed further.

-Achieving sufficient reduction in NOx emissions in order to comply with the NO2 annual mean objective / EU limit is not the sole aim of this plan.
-The prevention of any deterioration in air quality in those areas of the Borough which are close to the objective / limit value will also continue, regardless of achieved compliance in our AQMAs.
+Achieving sufficient reduction in NOx emissions in order to comply with the $NO_2$ annual mean objective / EU limit is not the sole aim of this plan.
+The prevention of any deterioration in air quality in those areas of the Borough which are close to the objective / limit value will also continue, regardless of achieved compliance in our AQMAs, along with continued protection of health.